 Applicants must apply to and be accepted by each program and either apply to both programs in the same year or wait until they begin their studies in the MSW program to apply to the MPH program.
 Admission to one program does not guarantee that admission will be granted to the other program.
 While students in the dual degree program with the MSW typically choose the Health Behavior, Health Equity, Health Policy, Global Health, Leadership in Practice or Maternal, Child and Family Health concentrations of the MPH, students can apply to other MPH concentrations after consultation with their Faculty Advisors and the Associate Director, Residential MPH.
-Students may select either the Community, Management, and Policy Practice concentration or the Direct Practice concentration in the MSW program, although students in the Direct Practice concentration are required to complete a field placement that is distinct from the MPH internship as well as an additional Direct Practice course.
+Students are required to complete the Community, Management and Policy Practice concentration in the MSW program.
 Each fall the schools hold an information session to provide more details about the program and the application process.
-For the 2022-2023 academic year, the School of Social Work faculty liaison for this dual degree is Dr. Joy Noel Baumgartner (joy.baumgartner@unc.edu).
+For the 2021-2022 academic year, the School of Social Work faculty liaison for this dual degree is Dr. Dr. Joy Noel Baumgartner (joy.baumgartner@unc.edu).